How the Dutch raise their kids to be independent

 How the Dutch raise kids when they enter high school

 When it comes to dating, it’s actually encouraged!
-Parents even go as far as allowing their 15 or 16-year-old teens to sleep over at their boyfriend’s or girlfriend’s house — but that’s a whole other ball game for now.
+Parents even allow their 15 or 16-year-old teens to sleep over at their boyfriend’s or girlfriend’s house — but that’s a whole other ball game for now.

 High schoolers in the Netherlands are free to dress as they see fit!
 Image: Depositphotos

-In high school, kids are introduced to the club life with “teen clubs”, which are often set up once a month and include DJs and wrist bands for those above the age of 18 who are allowed to drink.
+In high school, kids are introduced to club life with “teen clubs”, which are often set up once a month and include DJs and wristbands for those above the age of 18 who are allowed to drink.

 On a night out, it’s an essential rule for the Dutch to arrive as a group and leave as a group — certainly a valuable lesson for ladies to learn at a young age, especially in this day and age where spiking drinks is, unfortunately, a common occurrence.

-How the Dutch raise kids when they go off to university
+How the Dutch raise kids when they go to university

 At last, that time eventually comes when parents have to say goodbye to their little ones as they leave the nest and head off into the great unknown that is university or college.

-Dutch kids turn into young adults and spend their days studying and finding their passion in life — and here too, they are groomed to be independent.
+Dutch kids turn into young adults and spend their days studying and finding their passion in life — and here too, they are taught to be independent.

 READ MORE | 8 things to know about having a child in the Netherlands